hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > form is eternal.

-​I hope in your uses 'ideal pot' means jAti.
+I hope in your uses 'ideal pot' means jAti.
 But, what does 'instances of ideal' means?
 If 'a place of revelation', then only your use of words can be justified.
 Anyway, existence of individual pot is temporary - is my motive.
 And, similar to that the form of kR^iShNa.
 And, as not many kR^iShNa-s are seen, so there is no possibility of kR^iShNa-jAti too.
-​

 > If a new name or form is created, it is done by modifying